jinety/practice-html-css/practice-three/README.md

 # Design a responsive website
 > A simple website.

-`Product` is the site to practice frontend during html/css training.
+Build a site to practice frontend during HTML/CSS training.

 ## Getting Started